pauldambra/pauldambra.github.io/_posts/2017-03-22-generating-accelerated-mobile-pages.md

 ```

 The necessity to manually remember to wrap the embedded tweets in a div with the correct class is the least nice part of this whole process (but it's not the worst thing in the world).

+(of course the tweets aren't really wrapped with [`florp-wrapper`](https://twitter.com/actioncookbook/status/684515262712967170?lang=en) but using the real class meant the script was included and so failed AMP validation :/)

 # AMP Validation